olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 [photo of outside]

-The conference kicked off with some mingling and beer (Pabst Blue Ribbon aka PBR to be specific ... a little too bro-y/hipster-y for me personally so I abstained.
-I *did* tell the organizers I would have appreciated some wine, though :).
+(FYI If you want to look through all the tweets from the entire event, check out this [Storify](https://storify.com/yangbodu/codeneuro) board.)

-<blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/hashtag/PBR?src=hash">#PBR</a> a plenty <a href="https://twitter.com/CodeNeuro">@CodeNeuro</a> and we&#39;re ready to start! <a href="http://t.co/QpJ3nIYk2J">pic.twitter.com/QpJ3nIYk2J</a></p>&mdash; paco nathan (@pacoid) <a href="https://twitter.com/pacoid/status/586649963133853697">April 10, 2015</a></blockquote>
+The conference kicked off with some mingling and beer.
+I gravitated towards the three I knew people coming in to the conference, [Nick
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+Sofroniew](http://www.janelia.org/people/scientist/nick-sofroniew), with whom

-I only knew three people coming in to the conference, [Nick Sofroniew](http://www.janelia.org/people/scientist/nick-sofroniew), with whom I did an [undergrad summer program](http://www.janelia.org/student-programs/undergraduate-program#722) and put me in touch with the conference in the first place, [Jeremy Freeman](http://www.jeremyfreeman.net/), who organized the whole freakin' thing and invited me to give a talk and tutorial, and [Ben Sussman](https://twitter.com/bensussman), who co-taught the `gitgoing` tutorial with me and is an all-around awesome person.
+I did an [undergrad summer program](http://www.janelia.org/student-programs/undergraduate-program#722) and invited me to talk, [Jeremy Freeman](http://www.jeremyfreeman.net/), the main organizer of the whole freakin' thing, and [Ben Sussman](https://twitter.com/bensussman), who co-taught the `gitgoing` tutorial with me and is an all-around awesome person.
 But the space was rad, we had a balcony and a nice view of the city, and I got to meet a bunch of